tangjon/queue-manager-client/README.md

 # Queue Manager Web App 3.0

+The goal of the tool is help the EPM Queue Manager distribute incident workload more efficiently to individual engineers.
+It highlights the next available engineer that should receive another incident for processing

 # Front end

 An unofficial tool to aid and assist EPM Support Engineers assign and distribute customer incidents.
 This is an overhaul of the original: https://github.com/qianyilun/Queue-Manager-Cloud-Dispatcher.